-The Presbyterian Church of Taiwan is a member of the universal and reformed Presbyterian churches.
-Its history can be traced to the three Western medical missionaries in Taiwan, specifically Dr. James Maxwell from the from the Presbyterian Church of England in Southern Taiwan in 1865, Dr. George Leslie MacKay from the Presbyterian Church in Canada in Northern Taiwan in 1872, and Campbell Moody and David Landsborough from the Presbyterian Church of England in Changhua in 1896.
+The Presbyterian Church of Taiwan is a part of the reformed Presbyterian churches.
+Its history can be traced back to the three Western medical missionaries in Taiwan, specifically Dr. James Maxwell from the from the Presbyterian Church of England in Southern Taiwan in 1865, Dr. George Leslie MacKay Presbyterian Church in Canada in Northern Taiwan in 1872, and Campbell Moody and David Landsborough from the Presbyterian Church of England in Changhua in 1896.

 Dr. James L. Maxwell, M.A., M.D.
 (1836-1921), a missionary from the Presbyterian Church of England, was sent to Taiwan in 1865, and he selected Tainan to be the center of the English Presbyterian mission in Taiwan.
-He opened a clinic and church in Tainan (Kanxi St. Tingzaijiao) for medical missionary work.
-While working as a medical missionary, he slowly gave the people of Taiwan hope for new life, progress and prosperity.
-He also brought the thoughts of Western civilization, making Taiwan’s medicine science-based, while introducing general knowledge of world history, astronomy, geography, and mathematics.
+He opened a clinic and church in Tainan (Kanxi St. Tingzaijiao) for medical missionary works.
+While working as a medical missionary, he gradually gave the people of Taiwan hope for new life, progress and prosperity.
+He also introduced the beliefs of Western civilization, initiated Taiwan’s science-based medicine, while introducing the general knowledge of world history, astronomy, geography, and mathematics.
 At the time, missionaries sent by the Presbyterian Church of England to Taiwan were all outstanding physicians, educators and scientists.
-They went to Tainan and founded Sin-Lau Hospital, and immediately began their medical missionary work.
+They had founded Sin-Lau Hospital at their time in Tainan, and immediately began their medical missionary work.
 They then helped locals absorb Chinese and Western culture, scientific knowledge, teachings of the Bible, and spread the Gospel.
-They began establishing elementary schools at churches in various locations at around 1870, and decided to establish a high school of the church on March 15th, 1883.
+They began establishing elementary schools at churches in various locations at around 1870, and decided to establish a Christian high school on March 15th, 1883.

-Mr. Chen Ming-Ching, the second chairman of Chang Jung High School, visited Japan to observe development trends of its universities and studied the features of Christian universities in Japan in 1954.
+In 1954, Mr. Chen Ming-Ching, the second chairman of Chang Jung High School, visited Japan to observe development trends of its universities and studied the features of Christian universities.
 Afterwards, the Presbyterian Church in Taiwan resolved for 15 directors, including Chen Ming-Ching and Wu Chi-Fu, to form the first board of directors of Chang Jung College of Liberal Arts.
-The college was not established at the time, however, due to the Ministry of Education’s ban on establishing universities.
-The ban was not yet lifted during the term of Mr. Hou Chuan-Cheng, the third chairman of Chang Jung High School (1963-1965), and he hoped to first establish a junior college, but his proposal did not gain support from others.
-Concrete plans were proposed during the term of Mr. Wu Chi-Fu, the fourth chairman of Chang Jung High School (1965-1989), but remained in the preparatory stage due to legal restrictions.
+However, The College was not established at the time, due to the Ministry of Education’s ban on establishing universities.
+The ban was still not lifted during the term of Mr. Hou Chuan-Cheng, the third chairman of Chang Jung High School (1963-1965), and he hoped to start from establishing a junior college, but the others didn’t support this proposal.
+Concrete plans were then proposed during the time of Mr. Wu Chi-Fu, the fourth chairman of Chang Jung High School (1965-1989), but they remained in draft due to legal restrictions.

-Mr. Huang Jen-Chun became the fifth chairman of Chang Jung High School in 1985, the year the Ministry of Education lifted the ban on establishing private universities.
-Together with Dr. Su Chin-An, principal of Chang Jung High School, and Ms. Liu Kui-Chih, chairman of Chang Jung Girls’ High School, they proposed the establishment of Chang Jung College of Engineering to extend the Presbyterian Church’s efforts and contributions to Taiwan’s culture, education and medical care.
+In 1984, the ministry of education lifted the ban, as Mr. Huang Jen-Chun became the fifth chairman of Chang Jung High School.
+Together with Dr. Su Chin-An, principal of Chang Jung High School, and Ms. Liu Kui-Chih, chairman of Chang Jung Girls’ High School, they proposed to establish Chang Jung College of Engineering, in hope to extend the Church’s efforts and contribution to Taiwanese cultures, educations, and medical care

-Chang Jung College of Engineering was approved to be changed into Chang Jung College of Management on November 16th, 1992 (Tai (81) Gao No. 62959).
+Chang Jung College of Engineering was changed to Chang Jung College of Management, this change was approved on November 16th, 1992 (Tai (81) Gao No. 62959).
 The registration of Chang Jung College of Management was approved on February 16th, 1993 (Nan-Yuan-Min-Fa-Deng No.9171).
-Professor Lin Pang-Chung was hired as the first president, and the college took part in the joint college entrance examination in 1993 with four departments, namely information management, business administration, international business, and accounting; the college was approved to recruit 200 new students, setting a milestone for a Christian school in the development history of Taiwan’s higher education.
+Professor Lin Pang-Chung was hired as the first president, and the colleges took part in the joint college entrance examination in 1993 with four available departments, namely information management, business administration, international business, and accounting; the college was approved to enroll 200 new students, setting a milestone for a Christian school in the developing history of Taiwan’s higher education.

-In 1997, Professor Chien Chu-Nan, the second president was committed to the humanistic education and professional education for holistic education, especially in the promotion of service and art education.
+In 1997, Professor Chien Chu-Nan, the second president, was committed to develop humanistic education and professional education for holistic education, particularly in the promotion of service and art education.

-In 2000, Professor Hxiao Long-Sheng, the third president promoted the change of Chang Jung College of Management to Chang Jung Christian University during his tenure.
-He implemented the holistic education, improved the teaching quality, strengthened the research atmosphere, expanded the promotion service, appropriately added the departments and actively expanded the financial resources.
+In 2000, Professor Hxiao Long-Sheng, the third president, suggested changing the Chang Jung College of Management to Chang Jung Christian University.
+He implemented holistic education, improved the teaching quality, strengthened the research atmosphere, expanded the outreach services, attentively develop the departments and actively reached out to further financial resources.

 In 2003, Dr. Chen, Chin-Seng, the fourth president, led the teachers and students of CJCU to a new era.
-In his term of office, the David Landsborough Memorial Library, Administration Building and the Student Activity Center were established.
-On the other hand, he valued campus beautification and encourage art works which are created by teachers and students of CJCU.
-He also made the university to be "the best private university in South Taiwan".
-He not only took this as a benchmark, but also promoted growth in teaching and school affairs.
+At his time, the David Landsborough Memorial Library, Administration Building and the Student Activity Center were first established.
+On the other hand, he valued campus aesthetic and encouraged art works that were created by teachers and students.
+He also set out to make the university to be "the best private university in South Taiwan".
+He not only took this as a benchmark, but also as a promotion of growth in teaching and school affairs.

-In 2013, Dr. Li Yung-Lung, the seventh president, launched administrative affairs of school in five areas including profits increases, cost structure control, organizational improvement, strategic investment and location value.
-He dedicated to provide professional teaching, abundant book resources, and snug accommodation.
-For the spirit of all-around education, he not only encouraged community activities, expanded international exchanges, but also provided students high-quality education with industry-academia cooperation.
-He led CJCU into the goal of the best private universities in South Taiwan and one of the best Christian Universities in the world.
+In 2013, Dr. Lee Yung-Lung, the seventh president, launched administrative affairs in five areas including profits increases, cost structure control, organizational improvement, strategic investment and location value.
+He dedicated himself to provide professional teaching, abundant book resources, and cozy accommodation.
+For the spirit of - comprehensive education, he not only encouraged community activities, expanded international exchanges, but also provided students high-quality education with industry-academia cooperation.
+He led CJCU onto the goal of becoming the best private universities in Southern Taiwan and one of the best Christian Universities in the world.

-All members of CJCU can identify with the founding principles, and respond to the holy calling to carry on past heritage and open up the future, striving to cultivate elite talent for higher education, so as to achieve the ideal and mission of CJCU.
-With regard to educational goals, CJCU aims to establish a campus with freedom, democracy, diversity, and an open academic atmosphere; to reveal paths for lifelong learning; to cultivate outstanding youth with critical thinking, adaptability to innovation, excellent leadership, forward-looking and broad perspectives, in hopes that they will become highly qualified intellectuals and modern citizens who have universal love, righteousness, service and dedication.
-This is the ideal and glory of “holistic education” CJCU strives to achieve, and we believe that it is the fruit that will be yielded under the nourishment provided by the Gospel.
+All the members of CJCU could collectively identify with the founding principles, and respond to the holy calling to carry on past heritage and open up to the future, striving to cultivate elite talent for higher education, so as and to achieve the vision and mission of CJCU.
+With regards to educational goals, CJCU aims to establish a campus with freedom, democracy, diversity, and an open academic atmosphere; to unveil paths for lifelong learning; to cultivate outstanding youth with critical thinking, adaptability for innovation, excellent leadership, forward-looking and broad perspectives, in hopes that they will become highly qualified intellectuals and modern citizens who have universal love, righteousness, to be of service and dedication.
+This is the ideal and glory of “holistic education” that CJCU strives to achieve, and we believe that it is the reward achieved under the nourishment provided by the Gospel.